At Least 11 Dead, Others Missing After Tour Boat Sinks In Missouri Lake

 However, the News-Leader quotes Capt.
 Jim Pulley, owner of a Sea Tow service on Table Lake, as saying the storm hit with 80 mph winds that produced five-foot waves.

-Pulley's Sea Tow boats were helping with crowd control near where the duck boat capsized, which was a short distance from where Showboat Branson Belle, a tourist riverboat, is berthed.
+Pulley's Sea Tow boats were helping with crowd control at the Showboat Branson Belle when the capsize of the duck boat occurred.

+A video posted to Facebook from an account belonging to the Lakeside Resort & Restaurant on Table Lake shows waves rolling into a dock, with a witness saying "I've never seen it this bad.
+Boats can't get in, boats can't get out."

-Rader said a an off-duty sheriff's deputy working security at the Showboat Branson Belle helped rescue some of the passengers, according to the newspaper.
+Rader said an off-duty sheriff's deputy working security at the Showboat Branson Belle helped rescue some of the passengers, according to the newspaper.

+The Associated Press reports that investigators from the National Transportation Safety Board were heading to the scene of the accident.

 This is a developing story.
 Some things that get reported by the media will later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.